-What fun we had putting together this kamut grain bowl with roasted chicken and curry sauce.
-Cooking the grain the day before and then re-heating it when needed would really add an edge to creating this grain bowl if you are in a hurry.
+What fun we had putting together this Kamut grain bowl with roasted chicken and curry sauce.
+Cooking the grain the day before and then reheating it when needed would really add an edge to creating this grain bowl if you are in a hurry.
 Maybe you already have some leftover rice or another grain in your refrigerator?
-Grain bowls would make a fun party-night with several varieties of grains, proteins and all the components for guests to construct their own variation.
+Grain bowls would make a fun party-night.
+Plan on several varieties of grains, proteins and all the components for guests to construct their own variation.
 Maybe two or three different themes with matching components for each theme.

 You ask….What exactly is a grain bowl?
 Well, it is meal-in-a-bowl that is healthy, wholesome, nutritious and delicious.
 Grain bowls consist of grains, proteins, vegetables, and/or fruits, nuts, seeds, something sour like pickles and some sort of dressing or sauce.
-A grain bowl can be created as a breakfast, lunch or dinner and as there isn’t really a recipe you have full creative control of what is included.
+A grain bowl can be created as a breakfast, lunch or dinner.
+There isn’t really a recipe; you have full creative control of what is included.

 Next on the list would be to decide on what type of protein you want to include.
 It may be a red-meat protein, fish, shellfish, poultry, or eggs but can also include cheese, yogurt, legumes and tofu.
 Whatever turns you on.

 You will also need a sauce or dressing and a couple condiments that will additionally compliment your theme.
 The important thing is to stay with one main flavor profile.
 A Mediterranean grain bowl could have a pesto, tzatziki, yogurt or roasted red pepper sauce.
-A soy or peanut sauce would be great in Asian grain bowls with a dash of Sriracha sauce, salsa would be wonderful in a variety of themes and a mango salsa is delicious in Caribbean bowls.
+A soy or peanut sauce would be great in Asian grain bowls.
+A dash of Sriracha sauce or salsa would be wonderful in a variety of themes and a mango salsa is delicious in Caribbean bowls.
 There is also, balsamic vinegar, yogurt or a dollop of sour cream.

-Finally, there are the the add-ons that will take the flavors and textures of your grain bowl to a new dimension.
-This should include something crunchy like toasted seeds or nuts, crisp bacon bits, chopped crisp carrots or crunchy croutons all work well.
-Something sour is a must and choices to include would be pickled vegetables like cucumbers, radishes, ginger root, red onions or green beans.
+Finally, there are the add-ons that will take the flavors and textures of your grain bowl to a new dimension.
+This should include something crunchy like toasted seeds or nuts.
+Crisp bacon bits, chopped crisp carrots or crunchy croutons all work well.
+Something sour is a must.
+Choices to include would be pickled vegetables like cucumbers, radishes, ginger root, red onions or green beans.
 You could add some sweetness like dried cranberries, raisins or coconut.
 And still staying with the theme you could add some creamy goat cheese, avocado slices or savory cheese such as cheddar bits, shredded parmesan or gorgonzola.
-Again, keep the choices within the theme as I think it would taste odd to have a strong gorgonzola topping off an Asian grain bowl.
+Again, keep the choices within the theme.
+I think it would taste odd to have a strong gorgonzola topping off an Asian grain bowl.

 So, how do we go about putting this all together?
-Take a look at your bowl and figure that one-third will be comprised of the whole grain and protein with the protein about four ounces, add two to four fresh vegetables, either raw or cooked or a combination of both.
-The bowl will be pretty full at this point and the add-ons of crunchy, creamy and tangy will fill it up.
+Take a look at your bowl and figure that one-third will be comprised of the whole grain and protein with the protein about four ounces.
+Add two to four fresh vegetables, either raw or cooked or a combination of both.
+The bowl will be pretty full at this point.
+The add-ons of crunchy, creamy and tangy will fill it up.
 Spoon on the sauce or dressing, dig in and enjoy!